fgauna12/fgauna12.github.io/_posts/2020-03-06-app-service-user-assigned-identity-using-an-arm-template.md

 hidden: false
 comments: false
 ---
-Managed Identity on Azure are great.
-No need to store client secrets corresponding to a service principal, instead we let Azure worry about that.
-With managed identity, we let app services and other compute resources authenticate against Azure AD to use other app resources securely.
-There's two flavors of managed identity. *User assigned* and *system assigned* managed identity.
+[Managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) on Azure are great.
+No need to store client secrets corresponding to a service principal.
+Instead, we let Azure worry about that.
+We can let compute resources (like app services) authenticate against Azure AD to use other Azure resources securely.

+There's [two flavors](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#how-does-the-managed-identities-for-azure-resources-work) of managed identity. *User assigned* and *system assigned* managed identity.
 The main difference is that with *system assigned* identity only lives with the lifetime of the associated resources.
 With *user assigned* identity, the identity lives on regardless if the main resource gets destroyed.

 Here's a quick guide on how to use *user assigned* with an app service through an ARM template.